-Maestro Vallée’s work has been broadcast internationally and can be heard on several recordings, including his recent albums entitled Lux (ATMA, 2017), Fauré & Duruflé Requiems (ATMA, 2018), and Distance (ATMA, 2021).
+Maestro Vallée’s work is broadcast internationally and can be heard on his albums Lux (ATMA, 2017), Requiem (ATMA, 2018 – requiems by Fauré and Duruflé), and Distance (ATMA, 2021).

-Upcoming activities include concerts at the Liszt Ferenc Academy of Music in Budapest and a tour with the National Youth Choir of Canada in 2022.
+Upcoming engagements include concerts at the Liszt Ferenc Academy of Music in Budapest and concerts with l’Orchestre symphonique de Québec.

 Jean-Sébastien Vallée was appointed as TMC Artistic Director on May 31, 2021.